 As soon as the car engine was brought to a halt and I entered the wooden gate of “Levana Guest House”, an irresistible fragrance instantaneously seeped into my nose.
 Slowly, it spread to all my senses, which immediately commenced celebrating the tantalising odour.
 The divine aroma, coupled with Krasi’s home-made rosé wine, kept playing with […]

 How can a person describe his or her own country without being prejudiced?
-Despite it’s next to impossible, I’ll try my best to do so and entice you to come and explore Bulgaria as it is truly a gem.
+Despite it’s next to impossible, I’ll do my best to do so and entice you to come and explore Bulgaria as it’s truly a gem.

 In the history of Bulgaria, teeming with tragic rifts, the symbols of national unity quickly wear out.
 The national ideals turn into national catastrophes, the Kirilitsa (Cyrillic alphabet) turns into Latinitsa (Latin alphabet), and the national flag sweats on the unworthy shoulders of football crowds.
 There is one symbol, however, which is indefeasible – banitsa.